If you are looking for a simple and intuitive CRM, FreeAgent CRM and Copper CRM are likely on your shortlist.

 Compliance: Copper CRM complies with a number of security best practices such as SSO, API, and OAth.

 Side by side

 When it comes to security, FreeAgent is tough to beat.
-Copper is up to the industry standard and takes security seriously, but FreeAgent goes the extra mile with HIPAA certification and GDPR compliance.
+Copper is up to the industry standard and takes security seriously, but FreeAgent goes the extra mile with HIPAA compliant and GDPR compliance.